Gurnick Academy: Accreditations and memberships

 In addition, individual programs offered by the Gurnick Academy have received accreditation or recognition from the other governmental regulatory bodies and organizations including Nursing B.S.
-Degree, Vocational Nurse Program and the Psychiatric Technician Program Nurse Assistant Program, Physical Therapist Assistant Program, Magnetic Resonance Imaging Program, Ultrasound Technology Program, Radiologic Technology Program and more.
+Degree, Vocational Nurse Program Nurse Assistant Program, Physical Therapist Assistant Program, Magnetic Resonance Imaging Program, Ultrasound Technology Program, Radiologic Technology Program and more.

 Facilities

 In addition to classrooms, the facilities available on the campuses of Gurnick Academy of Medical Arts include: